 - Investing in personal and professional development for our team.

-We believe that all of us in the community arts education field should have opportunities to recharge, reflect, reconnect to our common purpose, and move into deeper alignment with our values—and we believe this is possible if we work together to make deep shifts, one organization at a time.
+We believe that all of us in the community arts education field should have opportunities to recharge, reflect, reconnect to our common purpose, and find better alignment with our values—and we believe this is possible if we work together to make deep shifts, one organization at a time.

-We will be sharing transparently about what we're learning, unpacking, and creating in the Portal on the News section of our website, as well as through monthly email "Transmissions from the Portal".
+We are sharing transparently about what we're learning, unpacking, and creating in the Portal on the News section of our website, as well as through monthly email "Transmissions from the Portal".

 Community Spaces (in person)